What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Unger Eye Care help patients from all over Troy or Edwardsville, Illinois.
-Dr. Alice Unger and Dr. Thomas Unger will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Unger Eye Care to find out if scleral lenses are right for you.
+Our staff helps patients from all over Troy and Edwardsville, Illinois, and Dr. Alice Unger and Dr. Thomas Unger will provide a comprehensive evaluation and the highest level of care.